sjinks/wp-two-factor-auth/readme.txt

 Fixed a bug where som users email never got sent.

 = 3.0.1 =
-Fixed so users get alerted of they don't enter a username before clicking the OTC button on the login page.
+Fixed so users get alerted of they don't enter a username before clicking the OTP button on the login page.

 = 3.0 =
 Major changes.
 See changelog for more info.